Want to jump straight to health insurance quotes? Compare here and find the cheapest premium with the best coverage.

 A marketplace health plan: Another option you have as a student is enrolling in a Marketplace health insurance plan, where you can shop around for the specific coverage and premium that works best for you.
 You can opt for a comprehensive or essential health insurance plan, which would cover doctor’s appointments, hospital visits, mental health services, pregnancy and sexual health care, prescription coverage and more.
 You can also find a plan that offers dental and vision benefits if needed.

-If you’re looking to save money, you can also look for Catastrophic health plans, which helps you pay for an unexpected emergency or hospital trip.
+If you’re looking to save money, you can also look for Catastrophic health plans, which help you pay for an unexpected emergency or hospital trip.
 These plans often have low monthly premiums and high deductibles, but can save you tens of thousands if you became extremely sick or suffered from an expensive accident.
 Many catastrophic health care plans also have a number of preventive health visits and doctor’s appointments that are covered each year.

 Medicaid or CHIP: If you’re living on your own or your family’s income meets Medicaid or Children’s Health Insurance Program (CHIP) criteria, you may qualify for free or low-cost insurance.
-Medicaid has no age limit and can cover you if you make under its income limits.
+Medicaid has no age limit and can cover you if you make it under its income limits.
 CHIP has an age limit of 19 but is available for students who are not on their parents’ insurance plans and who make under the income limits.

 You can learn more about qualifying for Medicaid or CHIP at healthcare.gov.